TwistingTwists/obsidian-tools/reinforcement learning.md

 | RL code agent           | - automatic RL agent on your codebase - and claude traces -- think reflect of mistakes<br><br>	- after a chat is finished =>  trigger the RL on claude traces => it asks claude to generate the dataset , reflection, mistakes and then encodes them into the codebase? md files so that  claude does not make those mistakes again <br><br> |
 |                         |                                                                                                                                                                                                                                                                                                                                              |

+## Content around RL

+- Your own voice notes on RL - start complex. from real world intuition. and then think backwards, simplifying things one at a time.
+-

 ## Recommended reading lists